tradel/AppDynamicsREST/README.md

 This package includes a module called `appd.cmdline` that provides a simple command-line parser for use in your scripts.
-You're not required to use it, but it allows you to point your script at different controllers without making any code changes.
+You're not required to use it, but it allows you to point your script at different controllers without making any code changes, and if you use it consistently, your scripts will all have a common command-line syntax, which is nice.
 It supports the following options:

 - **-c** or **--url** for the controller URL.
 Required.
 - **-a** or **--account** for the account name.
 Optional and defaults to "customer1", which is the account